 But it’s not just the time wasted that should scare you here.
 Say each printer-related help desk call takes 20 minutes to answer, and your IT desk gets 100 calls a day.
 This means that your team is spending 460 minutes a day—over seven hours—on print-related calls.
-You can do the math to see how much of your payroll is directly sucked up by print.
+You can do the math to see how much of your payroll is directly affected by print.

 When you factor in everything, it’s pretty easy to get to that 10,000 page number.
 Not only is this a waste of money, but it’s detrimental to the environment.
 10,000 pages of paper is equal to just about exactly one tree.